gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 > grace_app.1.ki669xys5x6x@moby    | 2017-05-23 12:34:01.989  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Tomcat thread pool did not shut down gracefully within 30 SECONDS.
 Proceeding with forceful shutdown

-So, the application paused the shutdown for 30 seconds, and Docker didn't forcefully kill the container.
+So, the application paused the shutdown for 30 seconds, and Docker didn't forcefully kill the container (the application decided itself to allow the shutdown regardless of the ongoing requests).
 If you have a look at your browser window, the increasing number of received bytes have stopped.